Laingholm

 Laingholm is a small community situated in the Waitākere Ranges of West Auckland, New Zealand.

 The name is derived from George and John Laing, who farmed the area starting in 1854, before it was subdivided.
 Celebrations were held in 2003 for the 150th anniversary of European settlement.

 Laingholm is located on the shores of the Manukau Harbour and within the Waitākere Ranges.

 Geography

-Coastal Laingholm is dominated by pōhutukawa/rata sheltered coastal fringe forest, while inland areas are predominantly a warm lowlands pūriri forest.
+Coastal Laingholm is dominated by pōhutukawa/rātā sheltered coastal fringe forest, while inland areas are predominantly a warm lowlands pūriri forest.
 The West Coast kōwhai grows abundantly on the steep slopes of the Laingholm area.

 History

 Pioneer farmer George Laing bought 610 acres of land in the mid-19th century, farming the valley and living with his family at the Roseneath farmhouse.
 The area became known as Laingholm, and the Laing family continued to farm the area until 1921.
-Lainghold and the greater area developed as farmland in the 1860s, with communities using the dock at Little Muddy Creek as their main access to the outside world, until road access became possible in 1914.
+Laingholm and the greater area developed as farmland in the 1860s, with communities using the dock at Little Muddy Creek as their main access to the outside world, until road access became possible in 1914.